dayemsiddiqui/ruskit/docs/commands.md

 # Commands

-Rustavel provides a set of CLI commands to help you scaffold and manage your application.
+Ruskit provides a set of CLI commands to help you scaffold and manage your application.
 These commands are available through the `cargo kit` command-line interface.

 ## Available Commands